What We Believe: Frequently Asked Questions

 Who are the members of Trinity Presbyterian Church?

-We are young and older, single and married, long-time residents and folks new to the area.
+We are young and older, single and married, gay and straight, long-time residents and folks new to the area.
 We are seekers looking for answers in a place where we can grow.
-Currently, we have about 400 members.
+Currently, we have about 300 members.

 How does Trinity Presbyterian Church worship on Sunday mornings?

 At Trinity, prayer may be spoken, sung, offered in silence, or enacted.
 Music is a response that engages the whole self in prayer.
 Also, song unites our congregation.
-We have a Musical Director, and many members of our congregation participate through music in our worship.
+We have a Director of Music Ministries, and many member of our congregation participate through music in our worship.

 Reading, hearing, preaching, and confessing of the Word are central to our worship.
 At Trinity, worship is an activity of the common life of the people of God in which the care of the members for each other and for the quality of their life and ministry together expresses the reality of God's power to create and sustain community.
 As God is concerned for the events in daily life, so we, in worship, appropriately express concern for one another and for our ministry in the world.